 Functionality limitations: Tumblr is known for its simplicity.
 It can be a significant disadvantage as you will not be able to modify your blog.
 If you’re looking for plugins and widgets, Tumblr isn’t the right option for you.

-Server dependent: One of the greatest disadvantages of Tumblr is that Tumblr is that everything is on their system, on their server.
+Server dependent: One of the greatest disadvantages of Tumblr is that everything is on their system, on their server.
 This can be a security concern as well as a technological one.
-If for some reason their server to goes down, your page is going to go with it.
+If for some reason their server goes down, your page is going to go with it.

 It’s a tough call.
 Adding my personal opinion to this, I believe that WordPress is a secure and a better option.
 However, Tumblr has its own advantages.
 Well, the solution is entirely subjective and depends on your priorities.

 Paul Simmons is an eCommerce web designer who works for FMEAddons.
 A company specialized in developing extensions for Magento, WooCommerce, and WordPress.